 Importance of calcium during pregnancy

-Calcium is important during pregnancy to protects from preeclampsia (symptoms like high blood pressure, swelling of hands and feet), preterm delivery and long term morbidities like an excessive bone loss (2).
+Calcium is important during pregnancy to protects from preeclampsia (symptoms like high blood pressure, swelling of hands and feet), preterm delivery, and long-term morbidities like excessive bone loss (2).

 11 Calcium-rich food